dharc-org/chad-ap/docs/current/description.md

 The Cultural Heritage Acquisition and Digitisation Application Profile (CHAD-AP, https://w3id.org/dharc/ontology/chad-ap) is a CIDOC CRM application profile implemented as an OWL ontology that can be logically split into two separate abstract modules: the _Object Module_ (OM), dedicated to describing the CHOs, and the _Process Module_ (PM), for describing the acquisition and digitisation process.

-Both CHAD-AP and its [documentation](https://w3id.org/dharc/ontology/chad-ap) are living artefacts that have been drafted in the context of the [Project CHANGES](https://sites.google.com/uniroma1.it/changes/) ("Cultural Heritage Active Innovation For Next-Gen Sustainable Society"), an EU-funded project that aims at increasing, at the Italian level, the curation, and management of cultural heritage artefacts in all forms, expanding the involvement of the general public, making more sustainable the exhibition potential, and including crucial social functions (accessibility, inclusiveness, critical thinking, participation, enjoyment, sustainability) into the cultural heritage environment.
+Both CHAD-AP and its [documentation](https://w3id.org/dharc/ontology/chad-ap) are living artefacts that have been drafted in the context of the [Project CHANGES](https://sites.google.com/uniroma1.it/changes/) (\"Cultural Heritage Active Innovation For Next-Gen Sustainable Society\"), an EU-funded project that aims at increasing, at the Italian level, the curation, and management of cultural heritage artefacts in all forms, expanding the involvement of the general public, making more sustainable the exhibition potential, and including crucial social functions (accessibility, inclusiveness, critical thinking, participation, enjoyment, sustainability) into the cultural heritage environment.

 Currently, CHAD-AP is able to describe the following entities:
 * CHOs, described according to the Functional Requirements for Bibliographic Records (FRBR) data model, which uses several descriptive layers for its representation.
 In particular, CHAD-AP considers: the essence or conceptualisation of the CHO (_Work_); the intellectual content of the CHO (_Expression_); the embodiment of the CHO in terms of its format (_Manifestation_); and the physical exemplar of the CHO (_Item_);